tim-harding/Kradical/README.md

 - UTF-8 variants of the original formats are available under `assets/outputs`.
     - `krad_utf8.txt` follows the same format as the original `kradfile`.
 Each line contains the following:
-        1. The kanji
+        - The kanji
-        2. A colon
+        - A colon
-        3. Each of constituent radicals separated by spaces
+        - Each of constituent radicals separated by spaces
     - `radk_utf8.txt` is adapted from the original format at my discretion for ease of use.
 Each line contains the following:
-        1. The radical
+        - The radical
-        2. The number of strokes in the radical
+        - The number of strokes in the radical
-        3. Optionally, one of the following:
+        - Optionally, one of the following:
             - The tag `alt_image(NAME)`, where `NAME` is the name of an image file used by the [WWWJDIC](http://nihongo.monash.edu/cgi-bin/wwwjdic?1C) server as a better representation of the radical.
 This is likely of limited utility but included for completeness.
             - The tag `alt_glyph(GLYPH)`, where `GLYPH` is an alternative glyph for the radical.
 In general, this should be used wherever available.
 The original authors where limited to what was available in the JIS X 0208 character set to represent each radical, but with UTF-8 we can do much better.
 - Rust variants, available in the `kradical_static` crate.

+Below is an example invocation.
+For more information, use `cargo run -- --help`.

+`cargo run -- radk unicode --inputs .\assets\edrdg_files\radkfile .\assets\edrdg_files\radkfile2 --output .\assets\outputs\radk_utf8.txt`

 ### kradical_static